wllfaria/writings/my-journey-learning-assembly.md

 ---
 title: My journey learning assembly
-description: Computers are really interesting machines.
+summary: Computers are really interesting machines.
 And you should learn how they work.
 tags:
-    - 'Assembly'
+  - Assembly
 categories:
-    - 'Programming'
+  - Programming
-date: "2024-01-01T16:35:00-03:00"
+date: 2024-01-01T16:35:00-03:00
 draft: false
 ---